 Employment tribunals are part of the courts system.
 They conduct hearings to deal with workplace disputes and compensation claims made by employees.

-TRIBUNALS: An employment tribunal was also known as an 'industrial tribunal'.
-This is because, in some cases, they have authority to award unlimited compensatory amounts.
+In the past, an employment tribunal was also known as an 'industrial tribunal'.
+This is because, in some cases, it had the authority to award unlimited compensatory amounts.

-But, a compensation limit applies to some common employment tribunals.
+TRIBUNALS: Nowadays, a compensation limit applies to some of the most common types of employment tribunals.

 For example, the statutory limit maximum governs pay awards for 'unfair dismissal'.